Virtual Target Trajectory Prediction for Stochastic Targets: Abstract

 \section{Abstract}

-Trajectory prediction of other vehicles is crucial for autonomous vehicles, with applications from missile guidance to UAV collision avoidance.
-Typically, target trajectories are assumed deterministic, but real-world aerial vehicles exhibit stochastic behavior, such as evasive maneuvers or gliders circling in thermals.
-This paper uses Conditional Normalizing Flows, an unsupervised Machine Learning technique, to learn and predict the stochastic behavior of targets of guided missiles using trajectory data.
-The trained model predicts the distribution of future target positions based on initial conditions and parameters of the dynamics.
-Samples from this distribution are clustered using a time series k-means algorithm to generate representative trajectories, termed virtual targets.
-The method is fast and target-agnostic, requiring only training data in the form of target trajectories.
-Thus, it serves as a drop-in replacement for deterministic trajectory predictions in guidance laws and path planning.
-Simulated scenarios demonstrate the approach's effectiveness for aerial vehicles with random maneuvers, bridging the gap between deterministic predictions and stochastic reality, advancing guidance and control algorithms for autonomous vehicles.
+Trajectory prediction of aerial vehicles is a key requirement in applications ranging from missile guidance to UAV collision avoidance.
+While most prediction methods assume deterministic target motion, real-world targets often exhibit stochastic behaviors such as evasive maneuvers or random gliding patterns.
+This paper introduces a probabilistic framework based on Conditional Normalizing Flows (CNFs) to model and predict such stochastic dynamics directly from trajectory data.
+The learned model generates probability distributions of future target positions conditioned on initial states and dynamic parameters, enabling efficient sampling and exact density evaluation.
+To provide deterministic surrogates compatible with existing guidance and planning algorithms, sampled trajectories are clustered using a time series k-means approach, yielding a set of representative “virtual target” trajectories.
+The method is target-agnostic, computationally efficient, and requires only trajectory data for training, making it suitable as a drop-in replacement for deterministic predictors.
+Simulated scenarios with maneuvering and ballistic targets demonstrate that the proposed approach bridges the gap between deterministic assumptions and stochastic reality, advancing guidance and control algorithms for autonomous vehicles.